StackVista/stackstate-docs/saas-quick-start-guide.md

 ### Prerequisites for OpenShift

-To set up a StackState Kubernetes integration you need to have:
+To set up a StackState OpenShift integration you need to have:

 * An up and running OpenShift Cluster.
 * A recent version of Helm 3.